Artist David Bowen helps you experiencing waves in a museum

 May 11, 2020 / 1 minute of reading

 ‘Tele-Present Water’ by David Bowen

-This installation draws information from the intensity and movement of the water in a remote location.
-Wave data is being collected in real-time from National Oceanic and Atmospheric Administration data buoy Station 46246 (49°59’7″ N 145°5’20″ W) on the Pacific Ocean.
-The wave intensity and frequency is scaled and transferred to the mechanical grid structure installed at The National Museum in Wroclaw, Poland.
+This installation by David Bowen draws information from the intensity and movement of the water in a remote location.
+Wave data is being collected in real-time from the National Oceanic and Atmospheric Administration data buoy Station 46246 (49°59’7″ N 145°5’20″ W) on the Pacific Ocean.
+The wave intensity and frequency are scaled and transferred to the mechanical grid structure installed at the National Museum in Wroclaw, Poland.
 The result was a simulation of the physical effects caused by the movement of water from this distant location.